Full-Time Opportunities

 A full listing of benefits can be found in the Summary of Benefits.

-Department: Student Programs and Involvement
+Department: Student Programs

 Supervisory Responsibility: Yes

-Supervised By: Director/Student Programs and Involvement
+Supervised By: Programs Manager/Student Programs and Involvement

-Date Position Closes: Mar 16, 2026
+Date Position Closes: May 26, 2026

-Application Requirements: Cover letter, Resume, Three professional references
+Application Requirements: Cover letter, Resume

 Key Functions: